-29 Kniesner, T. J., W.K.
+&lt;sup>31 Kniesner, T. J., W.K.
 Viscusi, and J.P.
 Ziliak.
 2010.
 "Policy Relevant Heterogeneity in the Value of Statistical Life: New Evidence from Panel Data Quantile Regressions," Journal of Risk and Uncertainty, 40: 15-31; Viscusi, W.K.
 2015.
 "The Role of Publication Selection Bias in Estimates of the Value of a Statistical Life."
 American Journal of Health Economics.
 1(1): 27-52.

-30 The Viscusi (2015) meta-analysis includes 17 U.S. wage-risk studies that rely on CFOI data and controls for whether they address potentially confounding variables such as workers' compensation and nonfatal injury, as well as other study characteristics.
-Thus, this study adheres to most of our criteria either by using the criteria in selecting individual studies for inclusion or by controlling for these characteristics in the modelling
+&lt;sup>32 The Viscusi (2015) meta-analysis includes 17 U.S. wage-risk studies that rely on CFOI data and controls for whether they address potentially confounding variables such as workers' compensation and nonfatal injury, as well as other study characteristics.
+Thus, this study adheres to most of our criteria either by using the criteria in selecting individual studies for inclusion or by controlling for these characteristics in the modelling uncertain, but that the mid-point and high-end of the range may be above the estimates currently used by EPA.

-31 Corso, P.S., J.K.
+&lt;sup>33 Corso, P.S., J.K.
 Hammitt, and J.D.
 Graham.
 2001.
 "Valuing Mortality-Risk Reduction: Using Visual Aids to Improve the Validity of Contingent Valuation."
 Journal of Risk and Uncertainty.
 23(2): 165-184; Hammitt, J.K. and K. Haninger.
 2010.
 "Valuing Fatal Risks to Children and Adults: Effects of Disease, Latency, and Risk Aversion."
-Journal of Risk and Uncertainty.
-40: 57-83; Cameron, T.A. and J.R.
-DeShazo.
-2013.
-"Demand for Health Risk Reductions," Journal of Environmental Economics and Management, 65: 87-109.
+Journal of Risk and